cloudberrydb/cloudberrydb-site/docs/cbdb-vs-gp-features.md

 # Comparision with Greenplum Features

-Cloudberry Database is 100% compatible with Greenplum.
-All the Greenplum features you need can be found in Cloudberry Database.
+Cloudberry Database is 100% compatible with Greenplum, and provides all the Greenplum features you need.

 In addition, Cloudberry Database possesses some features that Greenplum currently lacks or does not support.
 More details are  below.